PyPSA/pypsa-eur/doc/supply_demand.rst

 Methane supply
 ===================================

-In addition to methane from fossil origins, the model also considers biogenic and synthetic sources. `The gas network can either be modeled, or it can be assumed that gas transport is not limited <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L261>`_.
+In addition to methane from fossil origins, the model also considers biogenic and synthetic sources. `The gas network can either be modelled, or it can be assumed that gas transport is not limited <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L261>`_.
 If gas infrastructure is regionally resolved, fossil gas can enter the system only at existing and planned LNG terminals, pipeline entry-points, and intra- European gas extraction sites, which are retrieved from the SciGRID Gas IGGIELGN dataset and the GEM Wiki.
 Biogas can be upgraded to methane.
 Synthetic methane can be produced by processing hydrogen and captures CO$_2$ in the Sabatier reaction